alinalein/chat/README.md

 ## Chat App
 The chat app is designed for mobile devices using React Native.
-It provides users with a chat interface and options to chat, share images, and their location.
+It provides users with a chat interface and options to chat, share images, share audios and their location.

 ## Technology Stack
 - **React Native** : Framework for building cross-platform mobile applications using JavaScript and React.